Corjen/wordpress-pageblocks/README.md

 ```

-As you can see, the only thing this class does is registering the page blocks en returning in when the class is constructed.
+As you can see, the only thing this class does is registering the page blocks en returning it when the class is constructed.

 In `functions.php` initialize the pageblocks class by doing this: